-The intention is that by providing this information and responding to any questions a student may have, a student who has made a sexual misconduct allegation against another student will be in a position to make an informed decision about how they would like their matter to proceed, if at all.
+The intention is that by providing this information and responding to any questions a student may have, a student who has made a formal report of sexual misconduct by another student will be in a position to make an informed decision about how they would like their matter to proceed, if at all.

-- (26) The rules of procedural fairness will apply in all matters where a student makes an allegation of sexual misconduct against another student.
-Amongst other things, this means that: - a. detailed information about the sexual misconduct allegation will be provided to the respondent, to enable the respondent to properly understand the allegation, and this may include providing copies of the student's statement and supporting documentation; - b. the respondent will be given an opportunity to respond to the allegation; - c. the respondent will be permitted to be accompanied by a support person at any meeting they attend, in accordance with clauses (38), (39) and (40); - d. as part of the investigation process and any discipline process which may occur, a student who made a formal report will not be required to see, meet with or directly engage with any student against whom a sexual misconduct allegation is made. - (27) Following provision of the information noted above, a student will be asked whether they wish for their sexual misconduct allegation against another student to proceed to external investigation.
-If they wish for this to occur, the University will take action in accordance with this procedure. - (28) While the University recognises that a student making a formal report has autonomy to decide how much information they wish to provide, the University may be unable to take action if insufficient information is provided.
-For example, the University may be unable to act if the identity of a student making a report is not provided, and/or if a report makes an allegation against a student but does not identify them. - (29) To assist with the investigation process in this Section, a student who wishes to have their sexual misconduct allegation against another student externally investigated is encouraged to submit relevant information including: - a. a detailed statement of what happened to them, including details of date(s), time(s) and location(s); - b. details of any witnesses; and - c. supporting documentation such as emails, text messages, social media messages or other communications, documents and screen shots.
+(26) The rules of procedural fairness will apply in all matters where a student makes a formal report of sexual misconduct by another student.
+Amongst other things, this means that:

+- a. detailed information about the alleged sexual misconduct will be provided to the respondent, to enable the respondent to properly understand the allegation, and this may include providing copies of the student's statement and supporting documentation; - b. the respondent will be given an opportunity to respond to the allegation during the external investigation and any subsequent discipline process that may occur; - c. the respondent will be permitted to be accompanied by a support person at any meeting they attend, in accordance with clauses (38), (39) and (40); - d. as part of the investigation process and any discipline process which may occur, a student who made a formal report will not be required to see, meet with or directly engage with any student against whom a formal report of sexual misconduct is made.

+(27) Following provision of the information noted above, a student will be asked whether they wish for their formal report of sexual misconduct by another student to proceed to external investigation.
+If they wish for this to occur, the University will take action in accordance with this Procedure.

+(28) While the University recognises that a student making a formal report has autonomy to decide how much information they wish to provide, the University may be unable to take action if insufficient information is provided.
+For example, the University may be unable to act if the identity of a student making a report is not provided, and / or if a report alleges sexual misconduct by another student but does not identify them.

+(29) To assist with the investigation process in this Section, a student who wishes to have their formal report of sexual misconduct by another student externally investigated is encouraged to submit relevant information including:

+- a. a detailed statement of what happened to them, including details of date(s), time(s) and location(s); - b. details of any witnesses; and - c. supporting documentation such as emails, text messages, social media messages or other communications, documents and screen shots.